02karan1998/edurekapractise/README.md

 # edurekapractise
-This repository is just for training gexercises
+This repository is just for training exercises